 The Task Force is widely used as a gold standard for determining medical treatment and screening.
-In this case, they recommended raising the age to 50 more than two years after the American College of Physicians recommended the same thing, and they also recommended that women continue to undergo mammograms until age 74 instead of stopping at 69.
-The American Cancer Society strongly disagrees and is still recommending annual mammograms for women over 40.
+In this case, they recommended raising the age to 50 after the American College of Physicians recommended the same thing, and they also recommended that women continue to undergo mammograms until age 74.
+They say that there is no evidence of what the benefits might be for women 75 and older.

 So what is best for you?

-A key reminder: the Task Force recommendation is for screening mammograms.
+A key reminder: These recommendations are for screening mammograms.
 Mammograms are still needed at almost any age if a lump is found.
-The recommendation also does not apply to all women, only for the average woman.
-Women at especially high risk may want to start mammograms at age 40 or even earlier.
+The mammography recommendations also do not apply to all women, only for the average woman.
+Experts agree that women at especially high risk of breast cancer, such as those with mothers or sisters who had breast cancer, may want to start mammograms between the ages of 40 and 50 or in rare cases, even earlier.

-The bottom line is that annual mammograms help detect breast cancer early and improve the chances that it can be treated successfully.
+The bottom line is that mammograms have the potential to help detect breast cancer earlier.
 However, like most medical procedures, there are risks as well as benefits.

-Whether to start at age 50, or 40, or even earlier depends on several different factors.
+Whether to start at age 50, age 40, or earlier or later or never depends on several different factors.

-For most women, who are not at especially high risk of breast cancer, regular mammograms can start at age 50.
-Or, to be cautious, a woman can get one mammogram earlier (around age 40 or 45) and then if it is normal, wait until she is 50 for her next mammogram.
+For most women, who are not at especially high risk of breast cancer, regular mammograms do not need to start before age 50.
+Or, to be cautious, a woman can get one mammogram earlier (around age 45), and then if it is normal, wait until she is 50 for her next mammogram.
 This is the advice that the National Center for Health Research and their Cancer Prevention and Treatment Fund have been giving since 2007.

 Women at higher risk of breast cancer should not wait until they are 50 to have regular mammograms.
-Please remember that the higher age– 50– is only a guideline (not a strict rule) and only for screening women with no symptoms and not at high risk of breast cancer.
-If a woman finds a lump on her breast, a mammogram is still very important, regardless of the woman’s age.
-In addition, for a woman at high risk of breast cancer because of her family history or environmental exposures, regular screening before age 50, or even before age 40, may be a very good idea.
+Please remember that the higher age– 50– is only a guideline (not a strict rule), and only for women with no symptoms and who are not at high risk of breast cancer.
+In addition, if a woman finds a lump on her breast, a mammogram is still very important, regardless of the woman’s age.
+For a woman at high risk of breast cancer because of her family history or environmental exposures, regular screening before age 50, or even before age 40, may be a very good idea.

-Most women who have a mother, sister, or grandmother who had breast cancer at the age of 50 or older, or who are at high risk of breast cancer because of obesity or other reasons, should have regular mammograms (every one or two years) starting at age 40.
-If their relatives had breast cancer at a young age, women need to consider mammograms even before age 40.
+Most women who have a mother, sister, or grandmother who had breast cancer at the age of 50 or older, or who are at high risk of breast cancer because of obesity or other reasons, may want to have regular mammograms (every two years) starting between ages 40 and 50.
+If their relatives had breast cancer at a young age, women may consider mammograms even before age 40.
 Unfortunately, younger women tend to have denser breasts, which often look white on a mammogram.
 Since cancer also shows up as white, mammograms are less accurate for younger women (and other women with dense breasts).
-For those women, a breast MRI is especially likely to be more accurate than a mammogram, and they are safer than mammograms.
+For those women, a breast MRI is likely to be more accurate than a mammogram, and they are safer than mammograms.

 Breast MRIs are more expensive than mammograms, costing an average of $2,000 (compared to about $100 for a mammogram).
 The Task Force says there isn’t enough information to recommend for or against MRIs.
 For that reason, insurance may not cover the cost.
 If you want insurance to pay for an MRI, you probably need your doctor to recommend it because of your high risk.
 Women with dense breasts are at higher risk, especially women with mothers or sisters who had breast cancer at a young age.
 It is logical that they could potentially benefit from regular breast MRIs, but research is lacking to draw conclusions.